leob/ionic-quickstarter/README.md

 ionic platform add ios
 </pre>

 The project is now ready to run.
-To run it in a browser ("ionic serve"), type:
+To run it in a browser ("ionic serve"), type (I advise to ALWAYS use "-c"):

 <pre>
-ionic serve
+ionic serve -c
 </pre>

 or any other variation, e.g. (using the "labs" feature, logging to the console, and defaulting to Chrome):